The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Trains per day

-It's difficult to get from Milan to Hamburg without changing at least 1 times.
+It's difficult to get from Milan to Hamburg without transferring at least once.

 The train connections between Hamburg and Milan are guaranteed by the German railway company Deutsche Bahn.
 The departure station is always Milano Centrale, while the arrival station is Hamburg Hbf.
 The trains that run are EC(Eurocity), ICE (Intercity Express) and IC (Intercity).
 The travel solution can include 1 to 4 changes and travel times vary from 12 to 17 hours.
 The first train leaves Hamburg around 07:30, the last around 21:05.